 Trinity College School does not support extended family vacations during the school year.
 School is a top priority for students, and the holidays as they stand are more than generous.
-Any request to miss classes should be directed to the Head of Junior School, Mrs. Jennifer Reid, at 905-885-3217 ext.
+Any request to miss classes for an extended vacation must be directed to the Head of Junior School, Mrs. Jennifer Reid, at 905-885-3217 ext.
 1274 or by email to jreid@tcs.on.ca.